 Henrik Syse (English employee profile)

-Henrik is a man of many traits; philosopher, author, researcher, lecturer and public speaker.
-He is a Professor of Peace and Conflict Studies at Oslo Nye University College, Research Professor at the world renowned Peace Research Institute Oslo (PRIO), part-time Associate Professor at the Norwegian Defense College, Chief Editor of the Journal of Military Ethics and not least, he is one of the five members of the Norwegian Nobel Committee (since 2015).
+Professor Henrik Syse is a man of many traits; philosopher, author, researcher, lecturer and public speaker.
+He is a Professor of Peace and Conflict Studies at Oslo Nye University College, Research Professor at the world renowned Peace Research Institute Oslo (PRIO), and Chief Co-Editor of the Journal of Military Ethics.

-At Oslo Nye University College, Henrik teaches Ethics of War and Peace and a cutting edge course on the Nobel Peace Prize, the only one in the world taught by a sitting member of the Nobel Committee!
+At Oslo Nye University College, Henrik teaches Ethics of War and Peace.
+During his period as a member of the Nobel Committee he taught a cutting edge course on the Nobel Peace Prize, the only one in the world taught by a sitting member of the Nobel Committee!